AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 \todo[inline]{this section covers both throughput and optimal numbers for dapp-chains and simplex-chains}

 If a system has some throughput, $T$, then we can say that for some throughput at layer $i$, $T_i$, we can support

 \begin{equation*}
 \frac{T_i}{D_h \cdot D_f}
 \end{equation*}

 chains at layer $i + 1$.
-Therefore, via \autoref{eq:throughput-chains}, we get
+Therefore, via \autoref{eq:t2-for-c2-traditional}, we get

 \begin{equation}
 \label{eq:throughput-iter}
 T_{i+1} = \frac{T_i}{D_h \cdot D_f} \cdot k_{i+1}
 \end{equation}

-We can also say that, via \autoref{eq:throughput-main-chain},
+We can also say that, via \autoref{eq:n2-for-c2-traditional},

 \begin{equation}
 \label{eq:simple-scaling}
 N_{i+1} = \frac{T_{i+1}}{k_{i+1}}
 \end{equation}

 NB: This only works for simple scaling such as Eth2, not reflection.

 \todo[inline]{insert maths}
 \todo[inline]{leesa: should this be in O($c^3$) section?}